AlvarBer/dotfiles/README.md

 ========
 A minimal dotfiles system inspired by [cowboy dotfiles].

-Mainly done for learning purposes, it might kill your dotfiles.
+Mainly done for learning purposes, backup everything you hold dear.

-It should work on most mayor Linux distros.
+Only works in some select Linux distros (Mainly those with apt-get Arch and Apricity).

 backup folder
 -------------